-- 1. At its Annual Session in 2002, the Board welcomed the Consolidated Framework of WFP Policies and asked the Secretariat to submit the latest version of the policy framework as a paper for information each year at the Board's autumn session. - 2.
-The document provides the Board and Secretariat with a compendium of all policies that remain relevant to WFP's strategy and have not been superseded by newer policies.
-This framework continues to organize new policies according to the category format as agreed during the informal consultations between the Secretariat and Board's informal steering committee described in the 2002 document "Consolidated Framework of WFP Policies: Establishing and Maintaining a Governance Tool".1 - 3.
-Given WFP's new strategic approach and the shifting global food security context, the Secretariat is assessing its overall policy framework, including an analysis of policy gaps.
-Longstanding policies are being reviewed against the current Strategic Plan to confirm their ongoing relevance.
-Going forward, the Secretariat will also enter into a dialogue with the Board to determine the relevance and appropriate form of the "Consolidated Framework of WFP Policies" document.
-In the meantime, the present document contains, among its various sections, existing policies that have not been superseded.
-The paragraphs in italic text at the beginning of each section within the framework present Board actions or requests, and are followed by information concerning Board recommendations or Secretariat responses. - 4.
+1. At its Annual Session in 2002, the Board welcomed the Consolidated Framework of WFP Policies and asked the Secretariat to submit the latest version of the policy framework as a paper for information each year at the Board's autumn session.

+- 2. The document provides the Board and Secretariat with a compendium of all policies that remain relevant to WFP's strategy and have not been superseded by newer policies.
+This framework continues to organize new policies according to the category format as agreed during the informal consultations between the Secretariat and Board's informal steering committee described in the 2002 document "Consolidated Framework of WFP Policies: Establishing and Maintaining a Governance Tool". - 3.
 WFP policies take into account international guidance frameworks and are implemented with national governments and partners.
 WFP is committed to the principles governing aid effectiveness set out in the Paris Declaration on Aid Effectiveness and by the Accra High-Level Forum on Aid Effectiveness.
 Policies in emergency and development contexts are implemented at the request of national governments.
 WFP's development policies adhere to the United Nations Development Assistance Framework (UNDAF) and support national strategies such as Poverty Reduction Strategies and regional strategies, including the Comprehensive Africa Agriculture Development Programme.
-In emergencies as well as in development, WFP works closely with the Office for the Coordination of Humanitarian Affairs (OCHA), the Office of the United Nations High Commissioner for Refugees (UNHCR), the United Nations Children's Fund (UNICEF), the Food and Agriculture Organization of the United Nations (FAO), the International Fund for Agricultural Development (IFAD) and others to make sure that WFP's response is well coordinated and supports a "One UN" strategy whenever possible. - 5.
-This updated version of the policy framework includes six policies endorsed or noted by the Board in 2008-2009: Vouchers and Cash Transfers as Food Assistance Instruments, Evaluation Policy, Gender Policy, Policy on Disaster Risk Reduction, the Strategic Results Framework, and WFP's Strategy for Managing and Developing Human Resources.
-These new policies are in line with WFP's Strategic Plan 2008-2011.2 - 6.
-At the request of the Board, the Secretariat is maintaining an updated electronic version of the policy framework on both the Executive Board and Policy sections of the WFP website, incorporating new policy decisions after each Board session.
+In emergencies as well as in development, WFP works closely with the Office for the Coordination of Humanitarian Affairs (OCHA), the Office of the United Nations High Commissioner for Refugees (UNHCR), the United Nations Children's Fund (UNICEF), the Food and Agriculture Organization of the United Nations (FAO), the International Fund for Agricultural Development (IFAD) and others to make sure that WFP's response is well coordinated and supports a "One UN" strategy whenever possible. - 4.
+In 2009 the Secretariat conducted a review of the policy development process, including a review of the classification of policy papers and an analysis of policy gaps.
+The classification review proposed that new or revised policies be presented to the Board for approval rather than for consideration.2 The gap analysis reviewed existing policies against the WFP Strategic Plan (2008-2013) to confirm their ongoing relevance.
+This updated version of the consolidated framework contains those policies that remain relevant and have not been superseded.
+A further review of the policy framework was conducted to ensure that all current policies and related Board decisions are properly reflected. - 5.
+This updated version of the policy framework also includes three of the new policies approved or noted by the Board in 2009 and 2010: "WFP School Feeding Policy", "Resourcing for a Changing Environment", and "WFP's Role in the Humanitarian Assistance System".
+These new policies are in line with the WFP Strategic Plan (2008-2013). - 6.
+The paragraphs in italic text at the beginning of each section within the policy framework present Board actions or requests, and are followed by information concerning Board recommendations or Secretariat responses.